Consumer, Apparel, and Retail Studies

 Apparel Product Design (APD)

-APD 200 Fundamentals of Apparel Product Development 3
+APD 200 Foundations in Apparel Product Design 3

 Prerequisites: CARS major.

-APD 244 Visual Communication for the Textile Products Industry 3
+APD 244 Visual Communication for the Fashion Industry 3

 Survey of industry methods for communicating design concepts and presenting finished products.
-Emphasis is on use of media and development of techniques for rendering fabrics and textile product designs.
+Emphasis on use of media and development of techniques for rendering fabrics and designs.

 Prerequisites: Minimum grade of C (2.0) in CRS 242.